-This conformity determination demonstrates that the total emissions calculated from the modeled roadway network for future years will be no greater than the baseline year emissions (2017) as required for the interim emissions test no-greater-than baseline year.
-Table 15 provides the conformity results for the VOC and NOx no greater-than-baseline year emissions tests.
+This conformity determination demonstrates that the total emissions calculated from the modeled roadway network for future years will be at levels below the baseline year (2017) as required for the interim emissions test no-greater-than baseline year.
+Table 3 provides the conformity results for the VOC and NOx no greater-than-baseline year emissions tests.
 As well, this conformity determination demonstrates that the total emissions calculated from the modeled roadway network for future years will be at levels below the MVEB.
-Table 13 and 14 provide the conformity results for the CO and PM10 budget tests, respectively.
+Table 2, on page 12 provides the conformity results for both the PM{10} and CO budget tests.

-For the purpose of this conformity determination per guidance from the consultative partners, meteorological inputs to MOVES2014a for CO analysis were from year 1990, and for VOC, $NO_X$ and $PM{10}$ analysis were from year 2017.
+For the purpose of this conformity determination per guidance from the consultative partners, meteorological inputs to MOVES2014a for CO analysis were from year 1990, and for VOCs, NOX and PM10 analysis were from year 2017.

-SECTION 7.0 INTERAGENCY CONSULTATION
+INTERAGENCY CONSULTATION